Huzy01/Prime-Numbers-to-100/README.md

 `input('Press enter to continue')`

 * Asks the user if they want to see the prime numbers from 1-100.
-If they say yes then it would display the prime bumbers but if they say no the program will end (Line 30 - 66):
+If they say yes then it would display the prime numbers but if they say no the program will end (Line 30 - 66):

   `for num in range(2,100):`
       `#This is a range for the prime numbers within a for loop`